ReBarrington/DjangoTutorial/README.md

         - User creation form already exists in Django.
 A class that will be turned to HTML.
         - `from django.contrib.auth.forms import UserCreationForm`
     - Create new template (`register.html`). `<form>` needs `method="POST"` and a token.
+        - as_p
+        - GET and POST: insert a conditional that if there's a post request, validate the form, if a get, just render page.
+    - `from django.contrib import messages`
+        - `messages.debug`
+        - `messages.info`
+        - `messages.success`
+        - `messages.warning`
+        - `messages.error`